-AIMS ACTIONS AND COMMENTS To help develop the range of activities offered to children at Treak Community Centre Volunteers could support the Khmer teachers in the nursery class by providing in-class support as requested with lessons, games and playtime supervision, thereby helping to ensure the children experience a wide range of activities, such as singing and physical exercise, to help them learn through play.
-A recent volunteer has given some ideas for learning through play and has helped produce resources and teaching materials; future volunteers could continue to develop this. • Volunteers could support the Khmer teachers in their teaching of English by providing in-class support as requested following the curriculum and lesson plans.
-In supporting the Khmer teachers, volunteers can add to the range of songs, games etc used to support the acquisition of language, and help to devise activities to help the children use conversational English.
+Volunteers with appropriate business skills could work alongside the management team at TCC to plan and promote fundraising initiatives which are not dependent on tourism - one volunteer set up a fund-raising page for the annual Treak Trek, a sponsored bike ride round Cambodia.
+To help develop the range of activities offered to children at Treak Community Centre Volunteers could support the Cambodian teachers in the nursery class by providing in-class support as requested with lessons, games and playtime supervision, thereby helping to ensure the children experience a wide range of activities, such as singing and physical exercise, to help them learn through play.
+A recent volunteer has given some ideas for learning through play and has helped produce resources and teaching materials; future volunteers could continue to develop this. • Volunteers could support the Cambodian teachers in their teaching of English by providing in-class support as requested following the curriculum and lesson plans.
+In supporting the Cambodian teachers, volunteers can add to the range of songs, games etc used to support the acquisition of language, and help to devise activities to help the children use conversational English.
 One volunteer helped out in English classes by taking small groups for conversation practice, and various volunteers have pointed out the benefits for the children in hearing English spoken by a native English speaker.
-Volunteers with appropriate skills could support the Khmer teachers in the IT classes.
+Another volunteer took small groups of children and used Jolly phonics to help them with their English, and produced flashcards and pictures to support this method of teaching in the future. • Volunteers with appropriate skills could support the Cambodian teachers in the use of IT to support the learning of English.
+The school is keen to increase the usage of computers when learning English and volunteers could help by identifying online websites and other resources, running workshops to train teachers, and/or assisting the teachers to implement English lessons in the classroom using a computer.
 One volunteer provided in-class support and helped to develop the IT curriculum; he also introduced students in the library to e-books and audiobooks.
 Teaching Internet safety could be an important addition here.
-Volunteers could support the Khmer teachers in the library by providing in-class support as requested with research, educational games, reading with children, listening to children read, helping them with correct pronunciation, and helping with handicrafts.
-Some volunteers have done various art and craft activities which the children enjoyed; future volunteers could continue with this.
+Volunteers could support the Cambodian teachers in the library by providing in-class support as requested with research, educational games, reading with children, listening to children read, helping them with correct pronunciation, and helping with handicrafts.
+Some volunteers have done various art and craft activities which the children enjoyed; future volunteers could continue with this - one volunteer, with the help of a local teacher, helped the children to make puppets to re-enact a story from the library.